Samsung/tizen-docs/docs/application/tizen-studio-0/common-tools/emulator-manager.md

    To view the emulator instance details, right-click the instance and select **Detail**.

-   > **Note**
-   >
+   > [!NOTE]
    > To run the application faster, switch on CPU VT and GPU.
 If CPU VT is disabled, check [Increasing the Application Execution Speed](emulator.md#speed) for more information.
-If GPU is disabled, [install the latest vendor-provided graphic driver](../setup/prerequisites.md#emulator).
+If GPU is disabled, [install the latest vendor-provided graphic driver](../setup/additional-requirements.md#tizen-studio-emulator).

 ### Creating Platforms